jackfeely/jackfeely.com/README.md

 # jackfeely.com

-Personal page--contains a brief bio and portfolio of my coding projects
+Personal page--contains a one-line bio and portfolio of my coding projects